 Put down the eye drops.
 Get off your rear.
 Embrace the freedom to study anytime, anywhere.
 All you need is an ear.
-Audio outlines help you mitigate exam anxiety and juggle the challenges that life, law school, and bar prep throw at you.
+Audio law outlines help you mitigate exam anxiety and juggle the challenges that life, law school, and bar review prep throw at you.

 Here’s a side-by-side comparison of the three main audio outlines companies to help you through law school and bar prep:

 *Ratings and Likes calculated as of February 6, 2020.
 For AudioOutlines and AudioLearn, rating is based on average Amazon and Audible reviews for UBE-related courses (no Google or Facebook reviews available).
 For Crushendo, rating is based on average Google and Facebook reviews (no Amazon or Audible reviews available).

 First, look at the stars.
 AudioLearn lags behind with an average 3.8-star rating.
 AudioOutlines maintains a more impressive 4.6-star average.
 But Crushendo has a 5-star rating.